Serine/threonine-specific protein kinase

 In enzymology, the term serine/threonine protein kinase describes a class of enzymes in the family of transferases, that transfer phosphates to the oxygen atom of a serine or threonine side chain in proteins.
 This process is called phosphorylation.
-Protein phosphorylation in particular plays a significant role in a wide range of cellular processes and is a very important posttranslational modification.
+Protein phosphorylation in particular plays a significant role in a wide range of cellular processes and is a very important post-translational modification.